LouisLanganay/Workshop-FrontEnd-Epytodo/part 2/USEFUL RESOURCES.md

 A modal is a dialog box or popup window that is displayed on top of the current page to provide additional information or functionality.

 1. **Create your modal component:**
-Open the `src/components` folder and create a new file named `Modal.tsx`.
+Open the `src/components` folder and create a new file named `Modal.js`.
 This file will contain the code for your modal component.

 2. **Implement the modal component:**
 Implement the `Modal` component using the following code: